FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 ### Scenario 1 - Example setup

 !!! abstract "Assignment"
-    **You want to learn how to set up a Molecular Dynamics simulation in _Gromacs_ and need an example.
+    **Imagine that you want to set up a Molecular Dynamics simulation of _water_ in _Gromacs_, and would like some examples to help you get started.
-    Your system of interest is _water_, which can be quite tricky to model.
-    You want to compare results from several setups to find the one most suitable to you.**
+    For example, you may want to compare results from several setups to find the one most suitable to you.**

     In this exercise, you will learn how to: